jackwillis/militanthistory/_lm_articles/01/labor-must-oppose-reagans-foreign-policy.md

-Big business considered this a price worth paying as the real object of the operation was not in the Mediteranean but in Central
+Big business considered this a price worth paying as the real object of the operation was not in the Mediterranean but in Central
 America.
 Simultaneously with
 his aggressive Libyan actions,
 Reagan pulled Nicaragua onto